pkarsy/rcCalibrator/README.md

 ### Assembling the hardware
 Although the photo at the start of the page says it all, here are some instructions:
 - You need a usbasp ISP programmer.
 I recommend to use a module with 3.3V/5V option and switch it to the voltage you are going to run the atmega328 after the calibration.
 Probably the voltage will be 3.3V as we talk about a 8Mhz system.
 - a ZIF developer board and
 - a DS3231 RTC module.
-You
 - a few female-female Dupont 2.54 cables.
 - If you want visual feedback, you need also a 16x2 LCD and an LCD i2c adapter(search ebay), and to solder the secondary i2c header of the DS3231 module.
 The LCD modules